fjrf16/Random-Card-Generator/README.md

 ### Setup
 To run this project:

-*) clone this repository or the boilerplate and then open the index.html, just like this:
+* If you are working locally clone this repository just like this:
 ```
 $ git clone https://github.com/fjrf16/Random-Card-Generator
 ```
-The next step is to open the index.html
+The next step is to open the index.html.

 --------------------------------------------------------------
 ## DESCRIPTION